 Our trainings take place on upper floors, from Spring 2020 they will be accessible by lifts with the following specification: Type 1 provides only limited accessibility for persons using a manual wheelchair as described in EN 12183:2014 or an electrically powered wheelchair of class A described in EN 12184:2014.
 This car accommodates one wheelchair user without an accompanying person.

-This CPD study day for therapists and counsellors will consider the ways in which mourning can play out in the couple relationship, and ways of working therapeutically in this area.
-Consideration will be given to helping couples move from destructiveness and a preoccupation with the events of loss towards reparation and a shared future encompassing their loss.
+This CPD study day for individual, couple and group therapists and counsellors will consider the ways in which mourning can play out in the couple relationship, and ways of working therapeutically in this area.
+Consideration will be given to helping couples move from denial, destructiveness and a preoccupation with the events of loss towards reparation and a shared future encompassing their loss.

-Kate Thompson, a couple psychoanalytic psychotherapist, and Martha Doniach, a psychoanalytic psychotherapist, are both experienced trainers and will focus on technique as well as drawing on couple psychoanalytic theory to illustrate their thinking.
+Martha Doniach and Perrine Moran, both couple psychoanalytic psychotherapists and experienced trainers, will focus on clinical material as well as draw on couple psychoanalytic theory to illustrate their thinking.

 Freud’s key paper ‘Mourning and Melancholia’ will be discussed and reworked within a couple context.